skandlab/MutSpot/Readme.md

 ## Input files

 #### 1. Mutations
-Mutation files contain all SNVs or indels of all tumors in the study in the MAF format.
-MAF file should be tab delimited with exactly 6 columns: chromosome, start position (1-based), end position (1-based), reference allele, alternate allele, and sample ID.
-There is no header row in a MAF file.
+Mutation files contain all SNVs or indels of all tumors in the study in MAF format.
+MAF file should be tab delimited with the following 6 columns:

+  1. Chromosome
+  2. Start position (1-based)
+  3. End position (1-based)
+  4. Reference allele
+  5. Alternate allele
+  6. Sample ID

 Example MAF file:

 |      |          |          |   |   |          |